rougemeilland/FFXIVFishingScheduleViewer/docs/README_en.md

 - This application may be updated without notice.
 - Please note that the developer is not responsible for any damage caused to the user by using this application, whether it is in-game or out-of-game.
+- Although some of the fish you can fish in FINAL FANTASY XIV are not proper names for fish, they are all called "fish" for convenience in this document.
-- On the "Fishing chance list" screen, if multiple fish are duplicated at the same time, the fish with the higher "Discovery difficulty" will be displayed with priority.
-If the fish you checked in the "Options" screen does not appear even though it meets the weather and time zone conditions, Please suspect that other fish may have been given priority.
-In such a case, it is recommended to try reducing the number of fish checked on the "Options" screen.
+- On the "Fishing chance list" screen, if multiple fish are expected to appear at the same time, the fish with the higher "discovery difficulty" will be displayed with priority.
+If the fish you checked on the "Options" screen does not appear even though the weather and time of day conditions are met, another fish may have been prioritized.
+In that case, it is recommended to check the number of fish confirmed in the "Option" screen.

 ## [Author]